 Although BCLC system is designed to guide treatment to each stage category, it has been shown by multiple studies that more aggressive treatment could offer better outcome in Stage B, C or even D patients.
 In current study, surgical resection provided the best survival benefit for patients in BCLC stage 0, A, even B and C,9, 11 whereas transarterial chemotherapy could offer survival advantages in selected patients in BCLC stage C and D.9 Our study reiterated that treatment options could influence clinical outcome of patients in the same BCLC stage.
 On the other hand, apart from administering aggressive treatment to suitable patients, non-beneficial treatments should also be avoided.
 With the use of ALBI-T score 4 as the cutoff, the current study identified that 14.7%, 25.2% and 28.6% of patients undergoing unnecessary therapy without survival advantage in BCLC stage B, C and D, respectively.
 The ALBI-T score could help select patients who are not expected to derive benefit from the treatment despite the recommendation by BCLC system.

 Our study has few limitations.
 Firstly, our cohort did not recruit any patients undergoing liver transplantation due to the local referral policy.
-However, there were also lack of patients undergoing liver transplantation in the study population on ALBI-T by Hiraoka et al.3 The generalizability of the ALBI-T score to HCC population who received liver transplantation as the primary treatment requires further investigations Secondly, our cohorts included patients before the era of widely use of the potent HBV nucleot(s)ide analogues.
-As antiviral agents could improves liver function and potentially downstage tumor,20, 21 it is important to validate the ALBI-T score in a more modern cohort with wide-spread use of antivirals for HBV.
+However, there were also lack of patients undergoing liver transplantation in the study population on ALBI-T by Hiraoka et al.3 The generalizability of the ALBI-T score to HCC population who received liver transplantation as the primary treatment requires further investigations.
+Secondly, our cohorts included patients before the era of widely use of the potent HBV nucleot(s)ide analogues.
+As antiviral agents could improve liver function and potentially downstage tumor,20, 21 it is important to validate the ALBI-T score in a more modern cohort with wide-spread use of antivirals for HBV.

 In summary, the ALBI-T score is applicable to Chinese patients with HBV-related HCC to provide reasonable prognostic information as well as potentially helping clinicians to avoid offering non-beneficial aggressive treatments.